 Section 9.
 Compensation.
 Directors, as such, shall not receive any salaries for their services.

 Section 1.
 Officers.
-The officers of the corporation shall be a President, a Secretary, a Orator, a Treasurer, and one or more Vice‑Presidents and such other officers as may be elected in accordance with the provisions of this Article.
+The officers of the corporation shall be a President, a Recording Secretary, a Treasurer, Vice‑Presidents and such other officers as may be elected in accordance with the provisions of this Article.
 The Board of Directors may elect or appoint such other officers, including one or more assistant secretaries and one or more assistant treasurers, as it shall deem desirable, such officers to have the authority and perform the duties prescribed, from time to time, by the Board of Directors. .